cooleymr/makerspace-bot/README.md

 - For 24/7 running **without** interruption, run script on SSH server **with** screen command
 - See *upload info file, for information on SSH upload procedure, screen commands, and general usage commands
 - Put script in folder so the created 'print_jobs.csv' file is automatically created in same folder

+05/02/24
+Thank you for reading.
+Message me if you have any questions or want to reach out! cooleym840@gmail.com

+Much love - Mac <3